-As an idea for a PhD dissertation, I thought about taking a closer look at changes in pricing practices in the early modern Atlantic world, especially on the use of fixed prices in the market, and the interrelations between these changes and changes in social values.
-Pricing is one of the most basic economic actions, and yet there are still many gaps in our knowledge of the subject.
-One way to tackle this subject could be to examine a single product or a group of several products, and tracking the changes in the ways they were priced over time and space.
-Another approach is to look at the pricing practices of specific groups of economic agents.
-My idea was to focus on the Quakers, since they adopted the practice of fixed prices rather early for religious reasons, and therefore offer an interesting starting point for research.
-This direction could be expanded by looking at other groups in other areas as well, like Jewish or Middle Eastern merchants.
+In terms of my PhD dissertation, I am considering taking a closer look at changes in pricing practices in the early modern Atlantic world, especially at the use of fixed prices in the market and the interrelation between these changes and changes in social values.
+Although pricing is one of the most basic economic practices, there are still many gaps in our knowledge of how it was done.
+One way of tackling the problem would be to examine a single product or a group of several products and track the ways in which they were priced over time and space.
+Another approach would be to examine the pricing practices of specific groups of economic agents.
+My idea is to focus on Quakers, since for religious reasons they adopted the practice of fixed prices fairly early and therefore offer an interesting starting point for research.
+I could expand on this by looking at groups elsewhere, such as Jewish or Middle Eastern merchants, as well.

-History has been a passion of mine since a young age.
-When I was 10 I found a copy of the Liddell Hart's "the Strategy of Indirect Approach".
-While many aspects of the book certainly went over my head when I was a young boy, something that has stayed with me ever since is a fascination with the past, as well as curiosity and a desire to keep learning more about the ways the past formed and influenced our present world.
-Since then my fields of interest have evolved significantly, and I now focus more on the history of capitalism.
-I wish to specialize in this field for several reasons.
-It deals with one of the greatest and most consequential transformations in history, one that is still unfolding in our times.
-It has a direct relation to the way people conducted their ordinary, day-to-day lives, whether through their choice of occupation, place of residence, or patterns of consumption.
-Finally, this field calls for a transnational and even a global perspective, as well as for an interdisciplinary approach: cultural research, legal research, economic research, and other methodologies can all be used.
-The fascinating methodological challenge is figuring out how and when each one should be applied, so that the most accurate historical picture possible will be reached.
+History has been my passion since youth.
+When I was ten, I found a copy of Liddell Hart's The Strategy of Indirect Approach.
+Although at the time many aspects of the book were over my head, what remained with me was a fascination with the past as well as the curiosity and desire to continue learning about the ways in which the past has formed and influenced our present world.
+Since then, my fields of interest have evolved significantly, and I am currently most drawn to the history of capitalism.
+I wish to specialize in this sub-field for several reasons.
+First, it deals with one of the greatest and most consequential transformations in history, one that is still unfolding in our times.
+Second, it bears a direct relation to the way in which people conduct their ordinary, day-to-day lives, whether through choice of occupation, place of residence, or patterns of consumption.
+Finally, this is a field that calls for a transnational or even global perspective as well as an interdisciplinary approach, cultural research, legal research, economic research, and other methodologies are all equally relevant to it.
+The methodological challenge is to figure out how and when each should be applied in order to reach the most accurate historical picture possible.

-I believe that my academic record indicates that I am well prepared for the project I've outlined.
-I have both a BA and an MA from the excellent history department of the Hebrew University, and I was also a student in the history department's honors program.
-As a result, I have significant experience in historical research based on the analysis of primary sources, including projects of larger scale such as an MA thesis.
-I have a strong linguistic background, which would allow me to conduct a more geographically diverse research.
-Apart from English, I have studied German and some French, giving my solid foundations in European languages.
-I am a native Hebrew speaker, and I also have an extensive experience in Arabic, which might become useful should sources direct the research to areas like the Mediterranean.
-I have taken courses in calculus and probability to prepare for a more quantitative approach, I've audited courses in the law school, and I'll be happy to learn how to use any tool needed.
-My desire is to be a historian, so I can keep doing the research that I love.
+I believe that my academic record indicates that I am well prepared for the project I have outlined above.
+I hold both a BA and an MA from the outstanding history department at Hebrew University, where I was in the honors program.
+As a result, I have significant experience doing historical research with primary sources, including projects on a larger scale, such as an MA thesis.
+I have a strong background in languages, which enables me to conduct research on different geographical areas.
+Apart from English, I have studied German and some French, so my foundation in European languages is solid.
+I am a native Hebrew speaker, but also have an extensive knowledge of Arabic, which may be useful should sources direct my research to the Mediterranean or Middle East.
+I have taken courses in calculus and probability to prepare myself for quantitative analysis and have even audited classes in law.
+Indeed, desiring to be a historian, I am happy to learn anything I may need in order to do the research that I love.